 The word “diphthong” itself sounds musical and can help you to remember its meaning.

-Should struggling learners be able to explain the difference between vowel digraphs & diphthongs?
+Should learners be able to explain the difference between vowel digraphs & diphthongs?

 In a word, no!
 (I see you doing a happy dance!
 Me too!)
 Telling students too much about diphthongs or digraphs can easily confuse them.
 That’s why it’s most important for students to focus on vowel teams.